 The national minimum is €654 (US$711) per month, equating to €7,848 (US$8,531) per year based on 12 monthly payments, as agreed by the Estonian Trade Union Confederation (EAKL) and the Employers’ Confederation for 2022.
 The hourly rate is €3.86 (US$4.20).

 The national minimum applies to most private companies in Australia that are regulated by the Fair Work Act, (2009) and whose employees are covered by the National Employment Relations System.

-Part-time employee are paid the same rate, adjusted pro rata for the hours they work.
+Part-time employees are paid the same rate, adjusted pro rata for the hours they work.
 Casual workers are paid ‘casual loading’ above the minimum rate as they are not entitled to benefits such as sick leave or paid vacations.

 Probation Periods in Estonia

 Trial periods cannot exceed four months and the employer can terminate the probation by giving 15 days’ notice.
-In a fixed-term contract, the probation cannot exceed half of the contract up to the maximum four months.
+In a fixed-term contract, the probation cannot exceed half of the contract up to the maximum of four months.
 Probation periods must be in the contract.